h3rald/h3rald/contents/conver.md

 summary: "An alternative approach to versioning projects that aim to achieve eventual stability, maturity, and completeness."
 content-type: project
 active: true
-version: 4107
+version: 450B
 release-color: yellow
 license: CC--BY--4.0
 sourcehut: conver
+changelog: true
 -----

-The current version of this document is **v410-7**.
+The current version of this document is **v450-B**.

 ### Summary

 Given a project that aims to achieve the highest level of feature-completeness, maturity, and stability (collectively identified as _dependability_), its releases should be expressed using a single integer number of two bytes in hexadecimal notation, conveying:
 - its dependability score, expressed as a value between 0x000 and 0xFFF (first three digits).
-- metadata expressing the size of the changes delivered, if the release breaks compatibility, and/or includes new enhancements (last digit).
+- metadata expressing the expected upgrade impact, if the release breaks compatibility, and/or includes new enhancements (last digit).

 Based on its dependability score, a project should be immediately classifiable as belonging to one of the following stages: